Jurickson Profar Player Props: Rockies vs. Mets

 Jurickson Profar At The Plate

-- Profar is hitting .207 with four doubles, three home runs and 15 walks.
+- Profar is batting .207 with four doubles, three home runs and 15 walks.

 - Profar has driven in a run in seven games this season (24.1%), including two games with multiple runs batted in.